xewar/xewar/README.md

 ### Greetings!
 I'm Clara (she/her)

 Welcome to my profile.
 I'm currently focused on learning web development.
-I'm really excited to have just started a three-month residency at [the Recurse Center](https://www.recurse.com/about) (👋🏽 hi everyone!)
+I'm really excited to doing a three-month residency at [the Recurse Center](https://www.recurse.com/about) (👋🏽 hi everyone!)

 #### This week I'm focusing on:
+- Working on a design + wireframe for my next project
-- getting more comfortable with REACT
+- familiarizing myself with MongoDB
-- playing around with p5.js and looking at creative coding projects others have done
-- starting Stanford's data structures and algorithms class
+- starting to learn Express
-- meeting everyone else at RC

 #### Here are some recent projects: